Salta, Argentina, December 7, 2017

 Many people were lined up to visit, pray and touch this side altar-

 Next to the Catedral Basilica is the Museum of High Altitude Archaeology.
 Mount Llullaillaco, at 6739 meters, is where 3 mummified children were found in 1999.
 One of the Inca's most important rituals was the Capacocha (moral obligation) ceremony where one or more beautiful and physically perfect children were taken to the main plaza in Cusco and presented in front of pictures of the creator god.
 After animal sacrifices to god, imaginary marriages of the children to the Chiefs were performed to create bonds in the huge territory.
-Then the children walked around the square twice, They were then taken to the summit of Llullaillaco, given chicha (maize alcohol) until they passed out, and buried alive with all the ritual objects important for the ceremony.
+Then the children walked around the square twice.
+They were then taken to the summit of Llullaillaco, given chicha (maize alcohol) until they passed out, and buried alive with all the ritual objects important for the ceremony.
 They were not thought to die, but to live with ancestors and protect the villages and people.

-The Lightening Girl was 6 years old, found seated with legs bent.
-She's wearing typical Inca clothing and buried with her were gold, silver and seashell statuettes as well as ceramics, food and textiles.
+The Lightening Girl was 6 years old, found seated with her legs bent.
+She's wearing typical Inca clothing and buried with gold, silver and seashell statuettes as well as ceramics, food and textiles.
 It seems that after she was buried, a lightning bolt hit her because one half of her body is burned-

-The Boy was about 7 and was sitting on a grey tunic.
+The Boy was about 7 and sitting on a grey tunic.
 He had short hair and a white feather ornament held by wool, wrapped around his head.
 His skull was slightly modified.
 He was accompanied by a miniature llama caravan of finely dressed men, a typical male job.
 He is the only mummy on display-

 Of course pictures weren't allowed so these images are from the brochure.
 It was a bit disappointing after seeing all the mummies we saw in the cemetery in Peru.